 Can you lease a second car?

 Yes you can lease multiple vehicles, providing you pass the relevant credit and affordability checks.
 Please be aware that this might severely impact your credit rating and ensure that you can afford the monthly repayments on leasing more than one car before enquiring.

 Is road tax included in a car lease?

-Road tax, or Vehicle Excise Duty to give it its proper name, will normally be included within the price.
+Road tax, or Vehicle Excise Duty (VED) to give it its proper name, will normally be included within the price.
 All lease agreements should include road tax either for the duration of the contract or for the first 12 months.
-Please note, if the cost of the tax increases during the lease agreement, you may be liable to pay the amount of the increase.
-Always check your contract.

 Is servicing and maintenance included in a car lease?